ENBell/best-practices/README.md

 #### Separate your CSS files into logical, modular files.

 *Good Practice*
-*Separating your homepage css (home-page.css) from your global css (global.css).
+>Separating your homepage css (home-page.css) from your global css (global.css).
-*Creating a separate file for forms (forms.css).
+>Creating a separate file for forms (forms.css).
-*Modular files mean the file can work well independently.
+>Modular files mean the file can work well independently.
 Files should have no more than one depency files (global.css).

 *Bad Practice*
-*Duplicating css in different files.
+>Duplicating css in different files.
-*If you find repeated code in
+>If you find repeated code in different files.